katerinanavab/webdocs/docs/unit01/notes103.md

 <div class="task" markdown="1">

-Remember the Recipe page you created as practice from the HTML Foundations section?
+🎨 Remember the Recipe page you created for `Project #1.1` to practice the HTML topics?
 Well, it's rather *plain* looking, isn't it?
-Let's fix that by adding some CSS to it!
+Let's fix that by adding some CSS styling to it!

-   - How you actually style it is completely open, but you should use the external CSS method (for this practice and moving forward).
-You should also try to use several of the properties mentioned in the previous lesson (color, background color, typography properties, etc).
+- How you actually style it is completely open, but you should use the **external CSS method** (for this practice and moving forward).
+You should also try to use several of the properties mentioned in the previous lesson (**color**, **background color**, **typography** properties, etc).
 Take some time to play around with the various properties to get a feel for what they do.
 For now, don't worry at all about making it look *good*.
 This is just to practice and get used to writing CSS, not to make something to show off on your resume.

 - We haven't covered how to use a custom font for the `font-family` property yet, so for now take a look at [CSS Fonts](https://www.w3schools.com/Css/css_font.asp) for a list of generic font families to use, and [CSS Web Safe Fonts](https://www.w3schools.com/cssref/css_websafe_fonts.asp) for a list of fonts that are web safe.
 Web safe means that these are fonts that are installed on basically every computer or device (but be sure to still include a generic font family as a fallback).

 </div>